Sign In Register

 Is Lone Oak a Good Place to Live?

-Based on current data, Lone Oak receives an overall livability score of 2.0 out of 5.0, earning a grade of C. Key strengths include low unemployment, high health insurance coverage.
-Areas to be aware of include an elevated poverty rate.
-Lone Oak has some notable strengths but also faces challenges that prospective residents should consider.
+Based on current data, Lone Oak receives an overall livability score of 1.5 out of 5.0, earning a grade of D. Key strengths include low unemployment, low crime rates, abundant sunshine, high health insurance coverage.
+Areas to be aware of include an elevated poverty rate, a high uninsured rate.
+Lone Oak faces significant challenges across several quality-of-life categories.

 Economy & Jobs